 You can use another source of protein, but if you're thinking about starting your workout after thirty minutes, a salmon is probably not a good bet.

-The third best time to take Whey Protein is the breakfast.
+The third best time to drink Whey Protein is breakfast.

-A little like the pre workout, the important thing here is to put a quality source of protein, whether in the form of Whey, eggs or tuna.
+A bit like pre-workout, the important thing here is to provide a source of quality protein, whether in the form of Whey, eggs or tuna.

 So, if any quality protein source will do, what is breakfast doing here?

 Above all for being extremely practical and easy to consume.